Category Archives: Wildlife

 Above: jellyfish warning on Manukan Island

 The application of vinegar, which contains acetic acid, can disable the jellyfish’s nematocysts that have not yet been discharged into the bloodstream.
 After the death of a few tourists, vinegar is always available for such first aid in islands of Tunku Abdul Rahman Park.
-If you are stung, look for the lifeguard on the beach immediately, they know what to do.
+If you are stung, look for the lifeguard on the beach immediately; they know what to do.
+Do not pee on the wound, it will not work.

 5. Hornet and Bee